nantunes/pentaho-viz-sandbox/docs/platform/visual/bundling.md

-Typically, to deploy your visualization you'll need a _bundle_ with your code, a _feature_ grouping it together with its dependencies, and a _KAR_ file, so that you don't need to publish your bundle to a remote (or even local) repository and your dependencies are available without the need for a network connection.
+Typically, to deploy your visualization you'll need a _bundle_ with your code, a _feature_ grouping it together with its dependencies, and a _KAR_ file, so you don't need to publish your bundle to a remote (or even local) repository and your dependencies are available without the need for a network connection.

 To ease the process, a Maven Archetype is provided that lays out the recommended project structure for you.